The Fallacious Doctrine Of Universalism (Universal Salvation)

 If your hand or your foot causes you to sin cut it off and throw it away.
 It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire.
 And if your eye causes you to sin, gouge it out and throw it away.
 It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell (Matt.
 18:9).

-The fact that the Lord warned the disciples (his spiritual family) of hell because of sin implies there is no truth to the teaching of eternal security (also known as the perseverance of the saints).
+The fact that the Lord warned the disciples (his spiritual family) of hell because of wickedness implies there is no truth to the teaching of eternal security (also known as the perseverance of the saints).
 If that doctrine was true, then it would be impossible for the disciples of Christ to be thrown into the fires of hell over sin.
 We know that is possible because Jesus gave a true warning to them.
 Hence, it is a real possibility.
 Again we have Scriptural evidence that there is no such thing as salvation for everyone (or Universalism).

 5. Even though the Apostle Judas Iscariot once was a disciple (Mt.
 10:1-4) he later became a thief and betrayed Jesus.
 After he did such a wicked thing, he repented (Mt.
-27:3), but still committed suicide (self-murder).
+27:3), but still committed self-murder.
 The Bible informs us that Judas Iscariot died spiritually lost, even though he was an Apostle holding the highest office in the church along with the other Twelve:

 While I was with them, I protected them and kept them safe by that name you gave me.
 None has been lost except the one doomed to destruction so that Scripture would be fulfilled (John 17:12).